Pythonista-Tools/Pythonista-Documentation/README.md

 # Pythonista-Documentation
-__Unofficial__ community colaboration around Pythonista documentation...

 The __real,__ official Pythonista documentation can be found at http://omz-software.com/pythonista/docs/

+This repo is for __unofficial__ community colaboration around Pythonista documentation...

 ---